Moving to New Zealand as an Expat

 Depending on your situation, you’ll need to obtain a work visa or a work permit before you can move to New Zealand.
 If you are a student, you can also apply for a student visa.
 Read through this resource from the New Zealand government to figure out which one is right for you.

-The New Zealand immigration website is easy to use and quite helpful in identifying which visa or work permit you need.
+The New Zealand immigration website is easy to use and quite helpful in identifying which visa or work permit you need to apply for.
 Fill out your personal information and it will generate a list of the visas you might want to consider.

 Keep in mind, as an expat, there are different benefits you can apply for.
 This side by side comparison makes it easy to see what benefits are tied to each visa.